wbenny/pdbex/README.md

 **pdbex -h** should make it:

 ```
+Version v0.18

 pdbex <symbol> <path> [-o <filename>] [-t <filename>] [-e <type>]
                      [-u <prefix>] [-s prefix] [-r prefix] [-g suffix]
                      [-p] [-x] [-m] [-b] [-d] [-i] [-l]

-<symbol>             Symbol name to extract or '*' if all symbol should
+<symbol>             Symbol name to extract
-                     be extracted.
+                     Use '*' if all symbols should be extracted.
+                     Use '%' if all symbols should be extracted separately.
 <path>               Path to the PDB file.
  -o filename         Specifies the output file.                       (stdout)
  -t filename         Specifies the output test file.                  (off)